dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - How comfortable are you with the command line interface (CLI) as opposed to graphical user interfaces (GUIs)?
 See [Interface](#factor-interface) for additional details.

 - Is the installation process well-documented?
 How much help might you have in the installation process?
-See [Documentation and support](#factor-documentation-support-and-maintenance).
+See [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance).

 - Do you have time or willingness to troubleshoot installation issues?